Tips to run faster and more efficiently.

 How do I improve my pace?
 An easy way to get you going and motivated is to run one km per week one minute faster than your normal pace.
 Over time your over-all pace should gradually improve.

+allow you to run slightly faster.
 Keep your toenails as short as possible.
 If your nails are too long, you can either get a progressively black toenail, or worse, an infection will set in underneath the nail.

 prepared and written by Zac Leow